MacroUniverse/SLISCt/README.md

 * Intrinsic types are aliased inside the library.
 "Int" is 32-bit integer; "Uint" is "unsigned Int"; "Llong" is 64-bit integer; "Doub" is double (64-bit); "Comp" is "std::complex\<Doub>"; "Char" is "char"; "Uchar" is "unsigned char"; "Ldoub" is "long double"; "Long" is "Llong" by default, define "_USE_Int_AS_LONG" macro to use "Int" instead.
 Use "Long" for vector/matrix index or loop variable etc.

 * Types ending with "_I" is const version of that type, used in function argument declarations to indicate input argument.
-Similarly, "_O" means output, "_IO" means both input and output, both of them are just the non-const version of the type.
+Similarly, "_O" means output (reference type), "_IO" means both input and output (reference type), both of them are just the non-const version of the type.
+Note that a reference to "_O" or "_IO" types is still a reference type.

 * Class members variables should start with `m_` for clearity, and avoid name confliction with member function arguments.